valentingarnier/onlineResume/content/project/Higgs/index.md

 ---

 The data we had was an experiment from CERN.
 We had to predict if the experiment contained a Higgs Boson or not.
-It was a classification problem and we had to implement it without using any machine learning library!
+It was a classification problem and we had to solve it without using any machine learning library!
 This was challenging and this forced us to understand deeply how each classification algorithm works.

 Finally a simple ridge regression had the best score of 80% accuracy.